This document is for command line interface (CLI) tools. Graphical User Interfaces (GUI) are out of scope.

 - Suggest a mailing list or forum to get help.
 Help the user find out if the bug is fixed in the next tool version; or someone has found a workaround.

 - Invite the user to enter a bug report and make that as easy as possible.
-E.g. provide a link that goes to the bug database with the tool and platform information prepopulated.
+Provide a link that goes to the bug database with the tool and platform information prepopulated.

 Tools must include tests that guarantee its correct behavior.
 Include both unit tests and integration tests with each tool.
 Tests will run in Fuchsia continuous integration.

-It's especially important that SDK tools imported from the Fuchsia build (pm, etc.) have tests that run in Fuchsia continuous integration because the SDK bot does not currently prevent breaking changes.
+It's especially important that IDK tools imported from the Fuchsia build (pm, etc.) have tests that run in Fuchsia continuous integration because the IDK bot does not currently prevent breaking changes.

-The Markdown documentation is the right place to put more verbose usage examples nd explanations.
+The Markdown documentation is the right place to put more verbose usage examples and explanations.

-All tools included in the SDK and intended to be executed directly by an end user must have a corresponding Markdown documentation file.
+All tools included in the IDK and intended to be executed directly by an end user must have a corresponding Markdown documentation file.

 User vs. Programmatic Interaction